tesseract-ocr/tesseract/README.md

     tesseract imagename outputbase [-l lang] [-psm pagesegmode] [configfiles...]

-To see the full usage use `tesseract --help`
+For more information about the various command line options use `tesseract --help` or `man tesseract`.

 #Support